Power Automate

 Go to Foundry portal

-Copy KEY1 and API Endpoint (we will need to adjust API Endpoint later)
+I copied KEY1 and the API Endpoint (I would need to adjust the API Endpoint later)

 +New|Table|Tables